Jaerock Lee: 2000 to 2010

-Lee has travelled extensively in different parts of the world, initiating Christian events and so-called crusades in several countries.
+Lee travelled extensively in different parts of the world, initiating Christian events and so-called crusades in several countries.

 In October 2000, Lee visited Pakistan.
-His church claims that this was the largest Christian evangelistic event ever held in the Islamic Republic of Pakistan.
+His church claims that this was the largest Christian evangelistic event ever held in Pakistan.

 In 2001, Lee travelled in Kenya, and in September 2001, he visited the Philippines to lead the Church Leaders Conference and Healing Crusade.

 On July 26–27, 2002, Lee led Honduras evangelistic meetings and an estimated 120,000 persons attended meetings in Olympic Stadium in San Pedro Sula, Honduras.
 In October 2009, H.E.
 Rene Francisco Umana, the Honduran ambassador to Korea, visited Lee's church to celebrate the church's 27th anniversary.

 Lee led a healing festival at Marina Beach, Chennai, India, in 2002.
 The event was broadcast live on India's four television channels.

-In 2003, a government official arranged for a Christian prayer and healing "festival" at the Dubai Handicapped Club in the UAE.
-Lee spoke and performed a healing ceremony for 100 persons, including nationals, with various disabilities, reported United States Department of State in the International Religious Freedom Report 2004.
+In 2003, a government official arranged for a Christian prayer and healing "festival" at the Dubai Handicapped Club in the United Arab Emirates.
+Lee spoke and performed a healing ceremony for 100 persons, including nationals, with various disabilities, reported the United States Department of State in the International Religious Freedom Report 2004.

 In November 2003, Lee visited Russia to lead the "2003 Russia Miracle Healing Festival" at "SKK" indoor Olympic Stadium in Saint Petersburg, Russia, which event was a part of the 300th anniversary of the founding of St. Petersburg.

 In October 2004, Lee visited Germany to lead The 2004 German United Crusade and the event was broadcast through Classics TV in UK, CNL in Kazakhstan, RTVA in Spain, and TKV in Russia.

 In December 2004, Lee visited Lima, Peru for a Christian event.
-Peruvian president Alejandro Toledo invited Lee to the presidential palace and requested him prayer for the economic development and administration of the country.
+Peruvian president Alejandro Toledo invited Lee to the presidential palace and requested he pray for the economic development and administration of the country.

 In December 2005, Lee was denied permission to enter Egypt; he arrived at Cairo International Airport on a Korean Airlines flight with 20 of his members.
 He had been scheduled to lead a Christian event in Cairo together with Egyptian Christian organization at Christmas.